yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 ### Create and Drop DB / Table

 #### Create Database
-When a DB is created with colocated=true, catalog manager will need to create a tablet for this database.
+When a DB is created with `colocated=true`, catalog manager will need to create a tablet for this database.
 Catalog manager’s NamespaceInfo and TableInfo objects will need to maintain colocated property.

-Today, tablet’s RaftGroupReplicaSuperBlockPB has a primary_table_id.
+Today, tablet’s `RaftGroupReplicaSuperBlockPB` has a `primary_table_id`.
 For system tables, this is the table ID of sys catalog table.
 Primary table ID seems to be used in two ways:
 Rows of primary table ID are not prefixed with table ID while writing to RocksDB.
 All other table rows are prefixed with cotable ID.
 Remote bootstrap client checks that tablet being bootstrapped has a primary table.
 (It’s not clear why it needs this).